Last Updated on February 18, 2022

 self esteem = expectations / reality

 I am somewhat joking when I talk about having an “identity crisis” – hyperbolic statements being one of my favorite forms of humor – however I realized some of the times I feel anxiety it stems from a misalignment between my perceived identity and how I am actually spending my time.
 I’ve been through professional shifts – from building my own businesses, to working for someone else and back again.
 Also there’s been personal shifts, like from being single to in a relationship, or from not having kids to being a parent for the first time.
-I’ve found the shifting identity stressful at times.
+I don’t really understand why, but the shifting identity sure is stressful at times.

 My writing habit waxes and wanes.
 I guess the good news is at least I’m not currently having an identity crisis about being a writer who doesn’t write!